Logo

 Brand Color Hierarchy & Use Proportions, Field Use

-Newmark's updated color palette is divided into dark and light schemes
+Newmark's updated color palette is divided into dark and light schemes.

 Dark scheme